 What about my privacy and confidentiality?

 All questionnaires will be completed anonymously; your identity will not be known by the researchers.

 Direct quotations from your answers may be used by the researchers in the writing up of the research report but these will be anonymous, nobody will know who has said the words that are quoted.

-The anonymised data collected in the questionnaire will be stored securely for 10 years at Brunel University London.
+The anonymised data collected in the questionnaire will be stored securely for 10 years at the Royal College of Surgeons in Ireland.

 At the end of the questionnaire there is a question that asks whether you would be interested in taking part in other planned similar studies.
 If you are interested in hearing about these studies please send an email to the email address provided.
 This information will be stored separately and securely on a password protected computer at Brunel University for a maximum period of three years.
 There is no obligation to take part in other planned studies if you express an interest at this stage.

 Your participation is entirely voluntary.
 You do not have to take part.

 After reading this information, and if you are happy to take part in this study, please click 'yes' at the bottom of this page.
 By doing this you are giving your consent to participate.
 The questions will then be displayed on the screen.
 If you do not want to take part please click on 'no'.
 This will take you directly to the exit page of the questionnaire.

 The results of the study will be published in academic journals and presented at conferences.
 Individual participants will not be identifiable from any report or publication, but anonymised direct quotations will be used in presenting and publishing the results.
 If you would like to request a summary of the results an email contact is provided at the end of the questionnaire.

 How have patients and the public been involved in the development of this study?